MosesMwalya/mobile_price_app/README.md

 ## Contributions
 Contributions are welcome!
 If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/MosesMwalya/mobile_price_app/blob/main/Contributions.md).
 Any improvements, bug fixes, or additional projects are greatly appreciated

+## Feedback and Contact
+I welcome any feedback, suggestions, or questions you may have about the projects or the repository.
+Feel free to reach out to me via email at moses.mutua@gmail.com

+Enjoy exploring my data science projects!